scalyr/scalyr-agent-2/README.md

 ### Local Development Environment, Tests and Lint Checks

-This repository utilizes ``tox`` Python project for running various lint checks and tests.
+This repository utilizes ``tox`` Python project for running various lint checks and tests in isolated virtual environment.

+Underneath, we use ``py.test`` test runner for running the tests.

 For it to work, you need to have ``tox`` Python package installed on the system or inside the virtual environment which you use for the development.